alisoncrosby/alisoncrosby.github.io/resume.md

 ### Fire Evacuation VR | Current
 - Interviewed wildfire evacuees and created a 3D simulation in Unity based on the recorded experiences to create a VR evacuation experience.
--- Loh, Z., Crosby, A., Kurniawan, S., & Castro, S. C. (2023, December).
+  - Loh, Z., **Crosby, A.**, Kurniawan, S., & Castro, S. C. (2023, December).
 Toward Evacuation Training in Virtual Reality: Requirements
 Gathering for Wildfire Experiences.
 In Proceedings of the Human Factors and Ergonomics Society Annual Meeting (p.
 21695067231192209).
 Sage CA: Los Angeles, CA: SAGE Publications.